stephpy/timeline/doc/notification.rst

 Notification
 ------------

-During the deployment of an action, you can define some notifiers, they must implements **NotifierInterface**
+During the deployment of an action, you can define some notifiers, they must implement **NotifierInterface**

 .. code-block:: php